Generative-Program-Analysis/icse23-artifact-evaluation/README.md

 solver-chain optimizations enabled (left hand side of Table III), and (2) parallel execution with solver-chain optimizations disabled (right hand side of Table III).
-The reason behind this is that the solver-chain optimizations are repeated in each worker thread, leading to unfaithful characterization of the performance of parallel execution.
+The reason behind this is that the solver-chain optimizations are replicated in each worker thread, leading to degraded parallel execution performance.
-To evaluate the performance of our continuation-based parallel execution where each thread has no overlapped work, we disable the solver-chain optimizations.
+To evaluate the performance of our continuation-based parallel approach with no overlapping work among the threads, we disable the solver-chain optimizations.
 However, in a realistic scenario, the solver-chain optimizations are always enabled.

 For both parts of the experiment, we run 1/4/8/12 threads using the short-running configuration of Coreutils benchmarks.

-Before proceeding this step, please make sure that you have already compiled all Coreutils benchmarks with GenSym (i.e. running `testOnly icse23.CompileCoreutilsPOSIX` in `sbt` from RQ2).
+Before proceeding with this step, please make sure that you have already compiled all Coreutils benchmarks with GenSym (i.e. running `testOnly icse23.CompileCoreutilsPOSIX` in `sbt` from RQ2).

 **Parallel Execution with Solver-Chain Optimizations Enabled (2 hours)**

-To run this experiment with solver-chain optimizations enabled:
+To run this experiment with solver-chain optimizations enabled,

 ```
 # cd /icse23/icse23-artifact-evaluation/table3